HackBulgaria/Programming101-3/week7/1-Scan-Bg-Web/README.md

 As you can see, the `User-Agent` header says python-requests.
 This is not good.

-If we want to send a request that looks like google chrome, we cn check here - http://www.useragentstring.com/pages/Chrome/
+If we want to send a request that looks like google chrome, we can check here - http://www.useragentstring.com/pages/Chrome/

 In order to do this, we will use the `headers=` keyword for `requests.get`